Teacher Preparation Policy

 Establish meaningful minimum standards of performance for each category of data.

 Pennsylvania should establish precise minimum standards for teacher preparation program performance for each category of data it collects to help clarify expectations regarding program quality.
-The current 80 percent pass rate standard is too low a bar to be meaningful.

 Ensure program accountability decisions are based on minimum standards of performance.